jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

 This project is intended to become a more user-friendly version of Transit Least Squares (TLS).
 Missing TLS-inspired capabilities to add after the current feature sequence:

 - Transit-shaped model fitting:
+  - Lightweight TLS-style search mode is implemented as a transit-shape search option.
-  - Add an optional TLS-style search mode using limb-darkened transit templates instead of only BLS boxes/local dip boxes.
+  - A full TLS-style search using limb-darkened transit templates is still pending.
   - Show model overlays in time view and phase-folded view.
   - Support trapezoid/grazing-transit templates for V-shaped or box-like events.
 - Stellar parameter priors: